rngesus-wept/puflantu/artifacts/finished/plums.md

 plum-PL   PRF  eat-1S
 I have eaten the plums

-Utaru  kolarvu  dules       imorak       rwgizodex 1-ORD  bread    reason-ADV  PST-PRF-HYP  save-2S-3O You may have been saving them for breakfast.
+Utaru  kolarvu  dules       imosfel      rwgizodex 1-ORD  bread    reason-ADV  PST-PRF-HYP  save-2S-3O You may have been saving them for breakfast.